 Services compete for the same riders

-Locations where multiple transit services overlap or provide similar connections.
+Locations where multiple transit services overlap, in whole or in part, or provide similar connections.

 Mismatch between service and ridership

 Situations where a route serves multiple areas with varying demand characteristics or situations where ridership has increased or decreased significantly even though the underlying service has not changed.